eeeps/scalables/README.md

 ## bonus

-I'm including the Photoshop script that I use to export images at a range of resolutions & output appropriate scalables.js markup for them.
-It was hacked together rather quickly but it has worked for me!
+"Make Scalable Image.jsx" is a Photoshop script that I hacked together rather abruptly to export images at a range of resolutions & output appropriate scalables.js markup for them.
+It comes with less than no guarantee, but it has worked for me!

 ## thanks